64kramsystem/personal_notes/mysql.md

   #
   DECLARE cur_tenants CURSOR FOR SELECT id FROM tenants;
   DECLARE CONTINUE HANDLER FOR NOT FOUND SET v_cur_notfound := TRUE;

+  DECLARE EXIT HANDLER FOR SQLEXCEPTION
+  BEGIN
+    ROLLBACK;
+    SELECT 'An error has occurred, operation rollbacked and the stored procedure was terminated';
+  END;

   OPEN cur_tenants;
   tenants_loop: LOOP